Davy Nicol is a singer-songwriter based in Scotland, UK.

 Davy's well-crafted, self-penned acoustic style songs range from stories and themes which have a universal pop and country-tinged feel.
 This eclectic style borrows from folk, country, soul and pop/rock genres.

 As a self-learned guitarist his first guitar was an electric guitar.
-The practicalities of moving the electric guitar and amp around led to Davy desiring an acoustic guitar.
+As a youngster, the practicalities of moving the electric guitar and amp around from the house to wherever the audience could be found led to Davy desiring an acoustic guitar.

 Davy has found an International audience with songs such as album title track "Greenock Road", a tribute to the shipbuilding heritage of his home town Greenock, Scotland.
 The song has received rave reviews from the US, Canada and Australia, and also won a newspaper songwriting competition due to the emotive nature of the lyrics and music.